 Now that you have 5 powerful ways to feel more self-confident in your new job, it’s time to put them into action.
 Here’s how I recommend getting started:

 - Put a personal development plan of action together that prioritizes self-care and incorporates mindfulness exercises geared toward increasing mental resilience.

 - Identify the questions you need to ask so that you can gain more knowledge about your employer and the people you work with.
 When doing this, remind yourself that the goal is to SERVE them (as opposed to worrying about your lack of knowledge or trying to prove yourself).
 By adopting this mindset, you’ll learn more (and get the best information possible).

 - Develop a plan of action for how and when to best gather the information you need.

 - Put a support group together to help you with your transition.

-And don’t forget to download 8 proven strategies to better manage (and prevent) stress, increase mental resilience, and change how you relate to your thoughts.
+And don’t forget to download your free resource that contains 8 proven strategies to better manage (and prevent) stress, increase mental resilience, and change how you relate to your thoughts.
 These simple yet powerful exercises will help you to quickly take control and transform inner chaos (and anxiety) into calm self-confidence.
-They’re a great way to better take care of your mental and spiritual well-being too!